willnode/secure-localhost/README.md

 $ npx secure-localhost 8000
 ```

+More options run `npx secure-localhost --help`

-> In Windows, for the first launch, you'll asked for a prompt to install the HTTPS certificate.
+> For the first launch, you'll asked to install the HTTPS certificate.
+For windows it will be a dialog prompt.
+For unix, a sudo password will be asked.

 > The certificate is saved to `~/.certs/secure-localhost-server.crt` and `~/.certs/secure-localhost-server.key`

 ## Caveat

-+ Only support Windows for first installation (UNIX users: help us!)
++ Only tested in Windows and Linux for now (Mac users: help us!)
++ If ran without sudo in Unix, it uses port 8443 instead of 433
 + Requires `openssh` to be installed/available on CLI